pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 explicitly, and context manager's `with` statement ensures it will be closed properly in all circumstances.

-To start your program you need to run it in event loop, so you need to create instance of asyncio loop and put task into this loop.
+To start your program you need to make a call to asyncio.run().

 It all does sound bit difficult but it's not that complex and looks logical if you spend some time trying to understand it.